meltaxa/slackview/README.md

    * users:read
    * emoji:read

+1. Under App Level Tokens > Generate Token and Scopes > add a token name and the connections.write scope.
+1. Click "Generate"
+1. Copy App Token value and update it in the config.yml file.

 1. Click Install App to Workspace

    Accept permissions by clicking "Allow" button.

-1. Copy the OAuth Access Token and update it in the config.php file.
+1. Copy the Bot User OAUTH Token value and update it in the config.yml file.

 #### Add SlackView to the channel